Learning from the past in an irreversible investment problem

-Our main contributions are to set up and study a feasible irreversible investment problem under incomplete information as a recursively defined optimal stopping problem, where the investment level is tied to the learning rate of the observation process.
+Learning-from-the-past effect arises naturally in applications of irreversible investment problems.
+In particular, it is a natural model for cases of \textbf{project acquisition}, where the investor, upon acquisition, learns about the project's (for example, a company) hidden intangible assets not accounted for in its public financial statements.
+When accessing the project as an insider, the investor gains insider information about such assets, which can include previously unaccounted and publicly hidden goodwill, intellectual property, human economic value (human resources), and organizational culture.

+Our primary contribution is to set up and study an original problem of this type, deriving semi-explicit solutions for the optimal stopping problem.
+In our recursive problem formulation under incomplete information and additional learning, we show that at each investment step where the future values of subsequent investments are enveloped, there exists a one sided stopping boundary.
+To make the standard methods of optimal stopping go through, we provide a careful analysis of properties of different payoff functionals.
 We show that the boundaries characterizing the optimal investment times exist and are well-defined, as well as provide equations from which the boundaries can be solved numerically.
-Moreover, we demonstrate the solvability of the optimal strategy by providing numerical examples and comparative statistics.
+Moreover, we demonstrate that the solution concept is feasible by providing numerical examples and comparative statistics.